Coral Bleaching

 Why do corals bleach?

+Large expanses of coral can be affected during mass bleaching events.
 The stress factor most commonly associated with bleaching is elevated sea temperature, but additional stresses such as high light intensity, low salinity and pollutants are known to exacerbate coral bleaching.
-If the causal stress is too great or for too long, corals can die.
+If the causal stress is too great or for too long, corals can die. |

 No comments: